brochero/TopCodeljets/README.md

     -h                 displays this help message and exits
    ```

-3. Output: The output can be dicided in two parts: screen and histos.
+3. Output: The output can be divided in two parts: screen and histos.

    a.
-Screen: Contains information about sample, running time, yield and output.
+Screen: It contains information about sample, running time, yield and output.
    ```
    ./TreeReader.run -i Tree_LepJets_v7-3-6_Spring15-bx50_40pb-1_WJets -o NewPlots_v0
    ---------------------------------------------------------------------------------